 Other things to consider

-Take cash and enough change.
-Some shop holders on the markets do not offer the opportunity to pay with credit card and only accept cash.
+Take cash and enough small coins.
+Some shop holders on the christmas markets do not offer the opportunity to pay with credit card and only accept cash.
 You do not want to miss out on your amazing Christmas ornament because you do not have enough cash on you.
 Haven’t found the right Christmas gift yet?
 Consider to give a holiday as a Christmas present instead!

 Wear warm clothes.
 Duh!
 It’s December.
 Although it might be nice during the day, once the night falls, temperatures plummet.
 Wear an extra pair of panties or thermo-pants under your jeans.
 Wear a hat because you’ll lose heat from your head.